 Mike Johnston kicked off the 2018 Democratic primary for governor.
 Here’s what that means.

-Mike Johnston, a 42-year-old recently-departed senator who represented northeast Denver, launched his campaign with all the bells and whistles: A splashy speech, a message of “Frontier Fairness,” a slick video, top-notch consultant, and a bold proposal complete with echoes of Bernie Sanders and FDR.
+That was when Mike Johnston, a 42-year-old recently-departed senator who represented northeast Denver, launched his campaign with all the bells and whistles: A splashy speech, a message of “Frontier Fairness,” a slick video, a top-notch consultant, and a bold proposal complete with echoes of Bernie Sanders and FDR.

 Johnston, who grew up in Vail, is a nationally known figure in the education reform movement.

-He is a Teach For America alum who wrote a book about his time teaching in rural Mississippi, and later served as a high school principal for six years.
+He is a Teach For America alum who wrote a book about his time teaching in rural Mississippi and later served as a high school principal for six years.
 He went to Harvard.
-He went to Yale.
+He went to Yale where he got a law degree.
+He became a state senator in Colorado where he sponsored more than 120 proposed laws including the Dream Act for immigrants and the CLEAR Act against racial discrimination.
 He’s a big fan of the HBO series “Game of Thrones.”
 He advised President Barack Obama on education policy.
-The New York Times might have predicted his run last year by calling him one of 14 young Democrats to watch.
+The New York Times last year might have predicted his run for governor by calling him one of 14 young Democrats to watch.
 He and his brother operate the Christiania lodge at Vail.

 Where does he fit along the spectrum of the Democratic Party in Colorado?

-As a former state senator, he might not have the high statewide profile of former U.S. Sen. Ken Salazar, or former State Treasurer Cary Kennedy, or current Congressman Ed Perlmutter of Golden, three other names swirling around in Democratic circles as potential successors to the term-limited Gov. John Hickenlooper.
+As a former state senator, he might not have the high statewide profile of Boulder Congressman Jared Polis, former State Treasurer Cary Kennedy or Lt.
+Gov. Donna Lynne who are also running in the primary.

 Johnston said he reached out to others he respects who might be thinking of running and told them he was doing it.
 “No one has tried to persuade me not to run,” he said.